jeromegn/mongol/README.md

 See "hooks".

-`monastery` provides the basic structures for the most flexibility.
+`mongol` provides the basic structures for the most flexibility.
 Hooks are all you need for validation.

 ```javascript
 var requireName = function(){